 We’re on a mission to end Factory Schooling.
 Tribal and indigenous peoples’ education must be under their control; it must be rooted in the people’s own land, language and culture; and instil pride in themselves and their people.

-Help us put indigenous education back under indigenous control: Sign our pledge to show your support.
+Help us put indigenous education back under indigenous control.

 Factory Schools see something “wrong” with being indigenous

 The “education” they provide is intended to “correct” this.
 Factory Schools claim they give indigenous children the means to “succeed” in the dominant society, but history shows that Factory Schools destroy lives, causing trauma and devastation to children, their families, and their communities for generations.